abetkin/declared/docs/index.md

 There are little information usually available at the time of class declaration.
 So one time you probably will need lazy declarations.
-With `declared` you can do that, providing a function that returns a mark or just a value, and decorating in with `@declare()`:
+With `declared` you can do that, providing a function that returns a mark or just a value, and decorating in with `@lazy`:

     class Greeting(Mark):
         collect_into = '_greetings'